mckzstudios/creature-pals/TERMS.md

 - CreatureChat™ API keys and tokens expire 36 months from the date of purchase.
 Users must use their keys and tokens within this time frame as any unused keys and tokens will be forfeited upon expiration.
 - Gameplay Hours Disclaimer: Estimated gameplay hours are based on average usage during our tests.
 Actual playtime may vary depending on individual play styles and token usage.

-## 8. Intellectual Property
+## 8. Intellectual Property & Licenses
-All rights, title, and interest in and to the CreatureChat™ services, including all associated intellectual property rights, are owned by owlmaddie, LLC or our licensors.
+All rights, title, and interest in CreatureChat™ are owned by owlmaddie LLC or its licensors.
+- **Source code:** Licensed to you under GNU GPL v3 (binary and source).
+- **Non-code assets:** Licensed under CC BY-NC 4.0.
+These licenses let you download, run, modify, and share the mod as permitted.
+The CreatureChat™ name and logo remain our trademarks; only fair, nominative reference is allowed.

 ## 9. No Warranty
 The CreatureChat™ mod and services are provided "as is" without warranties of any kind, either express or implied.